b-gul/ClassContainer/README.md

 # ClassContainer

 CSS class container.
 For instance, if you have too many classes in a div and you feel you're repeating yourself try this container to inject classes into specific div from one point.
-You are feel free to edit maybe turn this cl

 ```
 <script src="./classy.js"></script>
 ```